George William Fairfax: Marriage and family

 In 1748, George William married Sally Cary, who came from one of Virginia's oldest and wealthiest families.
-Sally was apparently one of the most attractive women in Virginia at the time and also had a close friendship with George Washington, who lived at the neighboring plantation, Mount Vernon and may have been smitten with her, despite his lower social status than his mentor.
+Sally was apparently one of the most attractive women in Virginia.

 Career

 In 1752, George William Fairfax was elected to represent then-vast Frederick County (almost all of which was in the Northern Neck Proprietary) in the House of Burgesses, where he succeeded George Fairfax and served alongside Gabriel Jones until Jones resigned to accept the office of county coroner.
 In the next session of the House of Burgesses, Fairfax represented Fairfax County.

 In 1757 after his father's death, George William Fairfax inherited the Belvoir plantation, which also operated using enslaved labor.
 His cousin Lord Fairfax moved to the Shenandoah Valley in 1752, fixing his residence at Greenway Court near White Post (in what later became Clarke County), at the suggestion of his cousin Thomas Bryan Martin.
 G.W.
 Fairfax first served as one of the Fairfax County Justices (with administrative as well as judicial powers) in 1762.

 Since George William Fairfax was a mentor to the young George Washington, the younger man spent considerable time at Belvoir before marrying Martha Dandridge Custis in 1759.
 From letters that have survived, it seems that Washington had fallen in love with Sally Cary before his own marriage.

 George William and his wife Sally Fairfax did not have any children.
 They returned to England in 1773, prior to the events of the American Revolutionary War, to take care of a family property matter.
 Fairfax was a Loyalist.
 He directed his friend Washington to rent Belvoir and sell some of his property, including slaves.
 The Fairfaxes did not return to Virginia afterward.

-In one of his final acts in Virginia, in 1772, Fairfax together with Washington funded the gilding of the alter in the new Pohick Church, on whose vestry both served.
+In one of his final acts in Virginia, in 1772, Fairfax together with Washington funded the gilding of the altar in the new Pohick Church, on whose vestry both served.
 In 1774 Washington wrote to George William Fairfax with an account of actions related to his business and property affairs in Virginia; with political tensions on the rise, he assured Fairfax he was keeping quiet about his friend's plans not to return to the colony.
 Washington also wrote of the Virginia governor's dissolution of the 1774 Virginia Assembly for passing a resolution critical of his office and the Crown, and news of tensions in the northern colonies.
 The two men continued to correspond during the buildup to war.